(1) A complaint must be filed no more than:

 (i) Notify the school that the student has requested a review and that the complaint determination will not take effect until the review has been completed;

-(ii) Schedule an informal hearing to be conducted by agency staff; and
+(ii) May schedule an informal hearing to be conducted by agency staff; and

 (iii) Make a final determination regarding the complaint within fifteen working days following the hearing.